dumtux/CM4-NAS-MiniPCIE/README.md

-# Rapberry PI compute module 4 NAS PCB (for using JLCPCB.com)
+# Rapberry PI compute module 4 NAS PCB for using JLCPCB.com. (pre-test version)

 General view of PCB based on processing gbr files on JLCPCB.com